caillette/Wrench/README.md

 Wrench is tailored for usage in a closed-source project.
 So it's main purpose here on Github is to showcase a pair of coding ideas.

 Wrench requires at least Java 7.
-It doesn't use Java 8 constructs yet, but this is planned (first-class methods are insanely great).
+It doesn't use Java 8 constructs yet, but this is planned (first-class methods look promising).

 Basic usage